By Katha Kissman, interim leader, organizational development consultant, BoardSource senior governance consultant

-This post is one in a series written by nonprofit leaders who are presenting sessions at the BoardSource Leadership Forum taking place on October 9 & 10 in Washington, D.C.
-We hope you will be joining us.
+This post in one in a series written by nonprofit leaders who are presenting sessions at the 2014 BoardSource Leadership Forum on October 9 & 10 in Washington, DC.
+There’s still time to register!

 I’m so looking forward to my two presentations at the upcoming BLF!
 While they are on two different topics — a report on my upcoming book, The Journey to High-Performance Governance (co-authored with Beth Gazley of Indiana University-Bloomington for the ASAE Foundation/Jossey-Bass), and “Creating Effective Transitions With Interim Leadership” — they are both about change.